We’re Shore You’ll Agree These Are The Best Beaches In Eastern Europe

 Bulgaria

-Frequented by locals and visitors alike, Golden Sands, Bulgaria, is an absolute highlight of all the Black Sea Coast Beaches located near Varna.
+Frequented by locals and visitors alike, Golden Sands, Bulgaria, is an absolute highlight of all the Black Sea Coast beaches located near Varna.
 The vast swathe of golden sand is fantastic, the prices are relatively cheap, and it’s a perfect place to relax and enjoy the sunshine.
-Even though the water isn’t quite as impressive, because the it may be clean but as its name suggests the sea itself is quite dark, so it doesn’t look as pretty as say the Pacific Ocean.
-However, there’s also no salty element to the water so it won’t feel quite as bad if you get splashed during swimming.
+Even though the water isn’t quite as impressive, because it may be clean, but as its name suggests, the sea itself is quite dark, so it doesn’t look as pretty as, say, the Pacific Ocean.
+However, there’s also no salty element to the water, so it won’t feel quite as bad if you get splashed during swimming.

 Croatia

-The aptly named, Paradise Beach, in Lopar, Croatia is a family favorite due to its sheltered waters, Blue Flag safety rating, and shallow depths.
-It’s also well-manned by life guards from 9 am to 6 pm.
+The aptly named Paradise Beach, in Lopar, Croatia, is a family favourite due to its sheltered waters, Blue Flag safety rating, and shallow depths.
+It’s also well-manned by lifeguards from 9 am to 6 pm.
 The surrounding area is also bursting with shower facilities, surf shops, restaurants, little cafes and even playgrounds.
-Away from the water you can also rent mountain bikes and explore the surrounding forest, while a broad range of water-sports activities are available that’ll appeal to all ages.
+Away from the water, you can also rent mountain bikes and explore the surrounding forest, while a broad range of water sports activities are available that’ll appeal to all ages.
 Paradise Beach is also only 14 km from Rab, and is easy to get to by car, bus, or even bike and is the perfect place to go for activity holidays in croatia.

 Montenegro

-Dotted with fresh cypress trees, encircled by olive groves and met by miles of turquoise, blue sea it’s not hard to see why this prestigious sounding beach is, in fact, named Queen’s Beach.
-Here, on the coast of Budva, the beach was named after Queen Maria who summered on its sands.
-Queen’s Beach is extremely popular with young families thanks to the soft golden sands that stretch for around three hundred meters as well as the extreme beauty of the area.
+Dotted with fresh cypress trees, encircled by olive groves and met by miles of turquoise, blue sea, it’s not hard to see why this prestigious sounding beach is, in fact, named Queen’s Beach.
+Here, on the coast of Budva, the beach was named after Queen Maria, who summered on its sands.
+Queen’s Beach is extremely popular with young families thanks to the soft golden sands that stretch for around three hundred metres, as well as the extreme beauty of the area.

 Albania